 We also draw from public reference datasets, including the Human Genome Diversity Project, HapMap, and the 1000 Genomes Project.
 Finally, we incorporate data from 23andMe-sponsored projects, which are typically collaborations with academic researchers.
 We perform the same filtering on public and collaboration reference data that we do on 23andMe customer data.

 Prep 2: Population Selection

-Some genetic ancestries are inherently difficult to tell apart because the people in those regions mixed throughout history or have shared history.
+Some genetic ancestries are inherently difficult to distinguish because the people in those regions mixed throughout history or have shared history.
 As we obtain more data, populations will become easier to distinguish, and we will be able to report on more populations in the Ancestry Composition report.

-In light of this inequity, the 23andMe Research team is constantly working to get new data from diverse populations.
+In light of this inequity, the 23andMe Research team is constantly working to acquire new data from diverse populations.
 Our mission at 23andMe is to help people access, understand, and benefit from the human genome.
-The best way we can do that for underserved populations is to include their genetic data in our research and in our Ancestry features — maximising the granularity of Ancestry Composition for all of our customers and helping to combat disparities in genetic science.
-We have worked proactively to reduce bias in genetics research by initiating projects like the African Genetics Project and our NIH-funded genetic health resource for African Americans.
-The genetic information we collect through these initiatives and others like them will help to improve features like Ancestry Composition and will benefit the scientific community at large.
+The best way we can do that for underserved populations is to include their genetic data in our research and in our Ancestry features—maximising the granularity of Ancestry Composition for all of our customers and helping to combat disparities in genetic science.
+We have worked proactively to reduce bias in genetics research by initiating projects like the Global Genetics Project, the African Genetics Project, the Population Collaborations Program, and our NIH-funded genetic health resource for African Americans.
+The genetic information we collect through these initiatives and others like them will help to improve features such as Ancestry Composition and will benefit the scientific community at large.

 The Ancestry Composition Algorithm

 The Ancestry Composition algorithm comprises four distinct steps.